 A dead silence fell between them holding them both in its inexorable grip.
 Their stubborn streaks won out, both beating out the mutual urge to respond on a physical level.
 Cordelia could see the hurt flashing in his eyes, darkening anger, and however unwanted a feeling, even desire.
 Certain that he could read the same, she never bothered to try to hide it from him.
 It was too painful to think that Angel might want her, but could not, or worse, simply would not, do anything about it.
 For whatever reason or reasons might apply.

 Although it hurt to wait it out, Cordelia held her tongue, the need to say more practically impossible to ignore.
 The burning triumph she felt when Angel spoke first was quickly doused when he ignored the fact that she had called him out on his cowardice about living his life instead of brooding about past sins and lost love.
 “Don’t you have somewhere to be?”

 Snapping out of the angry whirlwind spinning in her head, Cordelia was struck by a sense of déjà vu.
+Using her own words against her.
 “Right.
 Lethbridge.”
 Angel just wanted her out of his sight, she realized.
 Nice excuse, Mr Avoidance Tactics.
 Props for that one.
 “Fine.
 I’m going.”

 Eyes on him, Cordelia took two slow steps back, the last one catching her heel between the cobblestone path and grassy ground cover edging on is borders.
 This time Angel did not budge letting her catch her balance on her own—or fall trying.
 Flashing a surprised look, while she wondered if he would really have let her take a tumble, she tilted her head up, and flipped her hair over her shoulder as she turned in pursuit of Donald Lethbridge.